 Who’s Ke$ha?
 Look her up.

 Don’t like one or either?
 Fine.
-But now you’re not ignorant about it.
+But at least you’re informed.

 Admittedly, some things are generational.
-We can transcend most of them.
-Especially ignorance, which shouldn’t be, and isn’t, generational.
+I’m confident that we can transcend most of them.
+Especially cultural indifference.